dercoder/omnipay-wirecard/README.md

 }
 ```

-Now you have to handle return urls from the Checkout page.
-On your response page use:
+If you would like to handle return urls from the Checkout page use this on your response page:

 ```php
 $gateway = Omnipay\Omnipay::create('Wirecard_Checkout');